SebastianGraban/CMAP/README.md

 Once you have created the environment you need to clone the github into a local repository to be able to run it.

+### Singularity ###

+First of all please intstall the latest version of Singularity.
+Instructions for installing singularity can be found at: `https://github.com/hpcng/singularity/blob/master/INSTALL.md`

+Then please ensure that you follow the instructions to set up an NVIDIA NGC account, instructions can be found at: `https://github.com/hpcng/singularity/blob/master/INSTALL.md`

+Once you have an account please put your api key inside `CMAP_singularity_recipe` after `SINGULARITY_DOCKER_PASSWORD=`

+Then run `sudo singularity build CMAP.img CMAP_singularity_recipe`

+Once you've built the image run `singularity shell CMAP.img`

+At this point you should be able to run the scripts from within the shell.

 ## Run Model ##